 Psychotherapeutic drugs such as fluoxetine to help control:

-Anticonvulsants such as carbamazepine to control seizures
+Anticonvulsants to control seizures

 Specific educational strategies depend on the degree of developmental delays and/or intellectual disability.
 Educational strategies include setting a stable educational environment for the patient that includes: